Postgres and SQL Basics

 As we explore these types, the following techniques will be employed:

-• Use SELECT statements to execute operations and functions without tables.
+statements to execute operations and functions without tables. - Utilize the

-• Utilize the pg_typeof function to identify the type of a value.
+function to identify the type of a value. - Employ the syntax

 SQL Syntax